BuvinJT/distbuilder/docs/LowLevel.md

 ## ExecutableScript

-Executable scripts have a wide ranging potential for use with this library.
+Executable scripts have wide ranging potential for use with this library.
 They may be employed as part of the build process, or deployed with a distribution.